linnarsson-lab/loompy/doc/conventions/index.rst

 ``Outliers`` an integer label 1 or 0, indicating cells that are outliers relative to the clusters.

-``Embedding`` an M-by-Y matrix where M is the number of columns and Y is the dimensionality of the embedding.
-This can be used to store e.g. a PCA or t-SNE dimensionality reduction.
+Any attribute that is an M-by-Y matrix (where M is the number of columns and Y is the dimensionality of the embedding) can be used to store e.g. a PCA or t-SNE dimensionality reduction.

 Row attributes